cui-unige/cuso-winter-school/README.md

 He is an expert in Linked Data, SPARQL, RDF, Ontologies, data streams, e-Science, R&D management

-His lectures will cover the following topics

-* Ontology engineering: ontological languages, methodologies for designing ontologies, supporting tools

-* Ontology engineering for the semantic web and the web of linked data

-* Modelling of scientific objects and processes in the semantic web (scientific linked data)

 Ruben Verborgh is a postdoctoral researcher in Semantic Hypermedia at Massachusetts Institute of Technology and Ghent University.
 He explores the connection between Semantic Web technologies and the Web's architectural properties, with the ultimate goal of building more intelligent clients.
 He is a recognised specialist of Linked Data, REST/hypermedia, Web APIs, and related technologies.
 He's a co-author of two books on Linked Data, and has contributed to more than 140 publications on Web-related topics for international conferences and journals.

-His lectures will include

-* An introduction to the semantic web and linked data

-* Models and techniques for publishing linked data

-* Software engineering for the semantic web

-* Hands-on sessions on the development of ontology-based semantic web applications
 ### Registration

 All the students, researchers and professors registered at CUSO universities (Universities of Fribourg, Geneva, Lausanne, Bern and Neuchâtel) are eligible to apply.
 Priority will be given to students ; PostDocs and senior researchers will be selected according to their scientific activity and closeness to the field of the winter school.
 Those selected for participation will be notified by email and will be asked to pay a registration fee of CHF 100.